HotDB-Community/hotdb-documents/docs/en/latest/standard.md

-**Role of parameter:**
+**Parameter Effect:**

-If the parameter is set as true，DDL、DML、DQL and other operations will be recorded in logs/extra/sqlaudit/ of the compute node installation directory.
+If the parameter is set as true, DDL、DML、DQL and other operations will be recorded in logs/extra/sqlaudit/ of the compute node installation directory.

 For example, execute DDL on the server of compute node and view the log output.